-The Te Aroha Domain is currenlty the most intact Edwardian spa in New Zealand.
+The Te Aroha Domain is currently the most intact Edwardian spa in New Zealand.
 While it has lost many of its original buildings, it still retains more than any other former spa.
-A lot of work has gone into the Domain in the last few years, with work done to restore original features such as the lakelets and the footpool, helping to revive the Edwardian character that is such a large part of the town's history.
+A lot of work has gone into the Domain in the last few years, with work done to restore original features such as the lakelet and the foot pool, helping to revive the Edwardian character that is such a large part of the town's history.

 Features in the Te Aroha Domain include:

-The Mokena Geyser (the only hot soda water geyser in the world)
+- Mokena Geyser (world famous in Te Aroha and understood to be the only hot soda water geyser in the Southern Hemisphere)

 - Te Aroha Mineral Spas

-- The Cadman Bath House (now Te Aroha and Districts Museum)
+- Cadman Bath House (now Te Aroha and Districts Museum)

-- The Te Aroha i-SITE, which is housed in the old Domain Office
+- Te Aroha i-SITE, which is housed in the old Domain Office

-- The Cottage Cafe, which is housed in the old Gardener's Cottage
+- Cottage Cafe, which is housed in the old Gardener's Cottage

 - An art gallery

 The Domain is also the starting point for many of Te Aroha's popular walks.
 Visit our Walking Tracks page for more information.